Warning Signs And Potential Causes Of Domestic Violence

 Healing from abuse can be painful, but help is available

-Warning signs of domestic violence
+Behavior and warning signs of a domestic violence survivor

 Signs that someone is experiencing domestic violence can sometimes be visible, such as a black eye, busted lip, bruises, or broken bones.
 However, other indicators may be less apparent.